AlerianEmperor/LuxRenderer/README.md

 # Lux Renderer

-Faker lost another world finals is so sad, damn it!!!
+Faker lost another world finals is so sad, it's suck.
+Good for Deft, but it's still suck !!!

 Lux Render is a rendering system which is capable of rendering high quality, life-like images.
 This project cover most of the content in pbrt v3 and also easier to read.